What Is Cryptocurrency?

 This is extremely costly with “fiat money” and can take time.
 Cryptocurrencies such as Bitcoin can be sent directly to the person without using a bank or service provider.

 Don’t worry about the different ecosystems and use cases for crypto.
-We’ll discuss the cryptocurrency ecosystem and these different sectors or uses in a later module.
+This will all be covered in later modules.

-For the moment, it is important to understand what cryptocurrency is.
+At this stage, the most important thing to understand is what cryptocurrency is.

 1. A new form or way to represent digital value or money.

-2. A broad term that includes a variety of “digital assets” that are secured by fancy math.
-Bitcoin (BTC) is the biggest followed by Ether (ETH)
+2. A broad term that includes a variety of ‘digital assets’ that are secured by fancy math.
+Bitcoin (BTC) is the biggest followed by Ethereum (ETH).

 3. An open system that allows anyone to participate.